-High body temperature due to a fever is believed to trigger the seizure.
-The fever is most often caused by common viral infections.
-Some febrile seizures may be caused by fever after routine immunizations .
+A high fever is thought to trigger the seizure.
+The fever is most often caused by infections.
+Rarely, some may be caused by fever after routine immunizations .

 - Convulsion—jerking or stiffening muscles

 You will be asked about your child's symptoms and health history.
 A physical exam will be done.
 This is often enough to make the diagnosis.
 More tests may be done to find the cause of the fever.